umacabal/umaring/README.md

     }
 }
 ```
-Please pull the latest version of the webring at least once every 6 hours, but preferably once every hour.
+If values are being cached on a backend please pull the latest version of the webring at least once every hour, but preferably once every five minutes.
 This will ensure that the webring is up to date.
+If this request is being done of the clients you can just do the GET every page load, optionally caching in user local storage.

 ## 88x31 Button
 If you want to add a button to your website, you can use the following image: